zenml-io/zenml/README.md

 # 🙋‍♀️ Contributing & Community

-We would love to receive your contributions!
+We would love to develop ZenML together with our community!
 Check our [Contributing Guide](CONTRIBUTING.md) for more details on how best to contribute.

 <br>